jvican/jvican.github.io/posts/overload-methods-with-more-parameter-lists.md

 ## Conclusion

 <aside>
-Play around with all the code of this blog post [in this Scastie code snippet](https://scastie.scala-lang.org/D4cAr7CLT3u29CVDI5ddoA).
+Play around with all the code of this blog post <a href="https://scastie.scala-lang.org/D4cAr7CLT3u29CVDI5ddoA">in this Scastie code</a>.
 </aside>

 Overloading a method inherited from a third-party class is possible in Scala.